 g.HIamp can be ordered with 16, 32, 64+16, 128+16 or 256 channels.
 The 64+16 channel version comes with one 64 and one 16 channel connector box.
 The 128+16 version comes with two 64 channels and one 16 channel connector box, and the 256 channel version comes with four 64 channel boxes.

 If the multi-device toolbox from g.HIsys is used up to 1024 channels can be recorded.

 ACTIVE/PASSIVE ELECTRODE CONNECTOR BOX

 A useful feature of the g.HIamp is that the main amplifier unit can be used with different electrode connector boxes.
 Therefore, the main amplifier unit must be purchased only once, and can be used for many different applications:

-- passive electrode connector box – comes with 64 channels and is connected to one of the 4 groups of the g.HIamp.
+The box can be connected to one of the 4 groups of the g.HIamp.
 It can be used with standard 1.5 mm safety connectors, which are standard for EEG and ECoG electrodes.

-- passive electrode connector box with 16 channels – comes with 16 channels and is connected to one of the 4 groups of the g.HIamp.
+The box can be connected to one of the 4 groups of the g.HIamp.
 This connector box can provide additional inputs for external sensors.

-- passive TMS box – allows EEG recordings with Transcranial Magnetic Stimulation (TMS).
-Comes with 64 channels and is connected to one of the 4 groups of the g.HIamp.
+The box allows EEG recordings with Transcranial Magnetic Stimulation (TMS) and can be connected to one of the 4 groups of the g.HIamp.
 It can be used with standard 1.5 mm safety connectors, which are standard for EEG and ECoG electrodes.
 The box contains additional filters to suppress artifacts.

 ACCURACY AND DATA QUALITY